Explore the best bars in Asheville, NC – including rooftop, wine, and LGBTQ+ bars – perfect for any mood.

 Of course, some of the best bars in Downtown Asheville – and its neighbors – are the more local sports and dive bars – filled with pub grub and budget-friendly drinks.

-Think The Malvern, Bone & Broth, The Odditorium, and Fleetwood’s.
+Think Bone & Broth, The Odditorium, and Fleetwood’s.

-Not to mention distilleries serving up handcrafted cocktails – Cultivated Cocktails, Chemist’s Antidote, and Dalton – and even a bookstore featuring literary cocktails – The Battery Park Book Exchange.
+Not to mention distilleries serving up handcrafted cocktails – Cultivated Cocktails, Chemist’s Antidote, and Rye Knot – as well as a bookstore featuring literary cocktails, The Battery Park Book Exchange.

 There are honestly too many to name.
-Below, explore a variety of quirky, classy, and casual Asheville bars.
+Below, explore a variety of quirky, classy, and casual Asheville bars – some will sit inside delicious restaurants.

 1. The Times Bar & Coffee Shop